leozamboni/LIBRESCRIPT/docs/documentation.md

 `Hello, world!`

 ## Variables
-Variables in LibreScript variables have permanent values.\
+Variables in LibreScript have permanent values.\
 Global variables are generally declared using the smug construct (:3):
 ```
 string hello :3 'Hello, world!';